emdiazsal83/emdiazsal83.github.io/_posts/2024-06-01-pearl_rubin.md

 process variable and its causes

 The potential outcomes framework (PO) [Rubin, 1974] provides a different viewpoint of the data generating mechanism to that taken by Pearl's FCM approach.
-We do not use it in this work but briefly introduce it here so that the FCM framework we adopt for most of the work presented here can be better understood.
-We can better grasp the FCM’s strengths and weaknesses by contrasting its conception of causal phenomena with an alternate viewpoint.
+We can better grasp the FCM’s strengths and weaknesses by contrasting its conception of causal phenomena with the alternate PO viewpoint.
 As described, the FCM framework, in a given fixed context (observational or interventional), assumes that the data-generating mechanism involves fixed mechanisms acting on a given observational unit, mixing its cause and random characteristics to produce its effect characteristics.
 Barring any intervention or counterfactual scenario, the